 The "Mode" pop up menu on the left sets the target of the position controls.
 Usually it is set automatically when editing a particular type of object but at times it may be necessary to set it manually.

 Objects, terrains and sprites used in the scene can be selected (and made target) directly using this pop up picker.
-Note that if a Sprite or Object is set as target the camera home button will move the camera to focus on the selected object.
+Note that if a Sprite or Object is set as target the Camera home button will move the camera to focus on the selected object.

 The slider displaces the target lateraly in the camera view space.
+With SHIFT pressed you can force a world space displacement in longitude (x axis only).

 The slider displaces the target forward or backward in the camera view direction.
+With SHIFT pressed you can force a world space displacement in latitude (z axis only).

 The slider displaces the target vertically relatively to current vertical position.